zzyzxlab/tao.js/packages/docs/src/content/client-react/README.md

 ```

 The `withContext` HOC wraps our `Welcome` component to provide the `User` data when it
 is encountered during a `{User,Enter,Portal}` AppCon.

-The return value of the handler
+The first arg to `withContext` defines the Trigram that our handler will be looking for.

+The second arg to `withContext` is the TAO handler that will be called when the matching
+AppCon is set on the TAO with a variation from a standard TAO handler: you can return a
-passed in as the 2nd arg to `withContext` is used to determine the shape of the `data`
+value that will be used to determine the shape of the `data` prop that `withContext`
-prop that `withContext` will pass to the `Welcome` component.
+will pass to the `Welcome` component.

-The 3rd arg to `withContext` is used to set the default value of the `data` prop before
+The third optional arg to `withContext` is used to set the default value of the `data`
-any AppCons are encountered.
+prop before any AppCons are encountered.

-Now our global header or App copmonent can import the default export from `src/components/shared/welcome.js`
+Now our global header or App component can import the default export from `src/components/shared/welcome.js`
 and embed it in the page within a `Provider` and it'll just work like any other React `Component`.

 #### `src/App.js` with Welcome